MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-2-categorize-the-adapter-and-connection-properties.md

  **Time to complete:** 30 minutes

- In this step, you will update the **EchoAdapterBindingElement** and **EchoAdapterBindingElementExtensionElement** classes to assign a category to your adapter and connection properties.
+ In this step, you update the **EchoAdapterBindingElement** and **EchoAdapterBindingElementExtensionElement** classes to assign a category to your adapter and connection properties.
 By doing so, properties are logically grouped by category in the [!INCLUDE[addadapterservrefshort](../../includes/addadapterservrefshort-md.md)] and [!INCLUDE[consumeadapterservshort](../../includes/consumeadapterservshort-md.md)] tools.
-For example, if you want the **Application**, **EnableAuthentication**, and **Hostname** properties to appear under the **Connection** category as shown below, you will need to assign the Connection category to each of the Application, EnableAuthentication, and Hostname properties.
+For example, if you want the **Application**, **EnableAuthentication**, and **Hostname** properties to appear under the **Connection** category as shown below, you need to assign the Connection category to each of the Application, EnableAuthentication, and Hostname properties.

  ![](../../adapters-and-accelerators/wcf-lob-adapter-sdk/media/c7c0c013-6651-4c32-9f8b-b546a68a0267.gif "c7c0c013-6651-4c32-9f8b-b546a68a0267")

- Similarly, if you want the **InboundFileFilter** and **InboundFleSystemWatcherFolder** properties to appear under the **Inbound** category as shown below, you will need to assign the Inbound category to each.
-If you want **Count** and **EnableConnectionPooling** to appear under the **Misc** category, you will need to assign the Misc category to each.
+ Similarly, if you want the **InboundFileFilter** and **InboundFleSystemWatcherFolder** properties to appear under the **Inbound** category as shown below, you need to assign the Inbound category to each.
+If you want **Count** and **EnableConnectionPooling** to appear under the **Misc** category, you need to assign the Misc category to each.

  ![](../../adapters-and-accelerators/wcf-lob-adapter-sdk/media/2acb7677-8b50-4e45-96a3-42d0e2011f19.gif "2acb7677-8b50-4e45-96a3-42d0e2011f19")